Vee99BR/accord-eden/README.md

 10. Save the token as a secret named `EDEN_MIRROR_TOKEN` in the `accord-eden` repository:

     - Go to:
       `Settings` → `Secrets and variables` → `Actions` → `New repository secret`

 ---

 ## Usage

-The GitHub Actions workflow in this repository will use the `EDEN_MIRROR_TOKEN` to authenticate and push changes to the `eden-mirror` repository automatically.
+### [A]utomatic Accord Synchronization

-The synchronization runs daily at KTT (Kasane Teto Time, or 01:04 UTC), and can also be triggered manually.
+- The `master` branch of the upstream Eden repository is mirrored to `eden-mirror` once per day at KTT (Kasane Teto Time, or 01:04 UTC).
+- This process is handled by GitHub Actions in the `accord-eden` repository.
+- The sync can also be triggered manually via the Actions tab.

+### Manual Branch Re[c]ord

+- Use it to mirror other branches from upstream as needed.

+### [B]uild a Mirror of Eden

+- Use the `eden-mirror` repository for building Eden manually.
+- **Currently supported build environment: Windows**.

 ---

-If you have any questions or want to contribute, feel free to open an issue or PR.
+If you have any questions or would like to contribute, feel free to open an issue or pull request.